SoftUni-Internal/interactive-content/EN/01-Components/06-Components-Lab-Articles.md

 We need an article model class to hold the information.

-Each article has title - а string, description - а string, author - а string, imageUrl - а string.
+Each article has a title - а string, a description - а string, an author - а string, an imageUrl - а string.

-Create a folder **models** in `src/app` and inside of it create a file "article.model.ts".
+Create a folder called **models** in `src/app`, and inside of it, create a file with the name "article.model.ts".

 We also have to **export** the class to use it in whichever file we want.